-Kalsi Engineering, Inc. will be attending the 13th ASME/NRC Pump and Valve Symposium the week of July 17, 2017 in Silver Spring, Maryland.
-The following papers will be presented at this conference by Kalsi Engineering.
+Kalsi Engineering, Inc. attended the 13th ASME/NRC Pump and Valve Symposium the week of July 17, 2017 in Silver Spring, Maryland.
+The following papers were presented at this conference by Kalsi Engineering.

 Paper Title: Plant Performance History of an Innovative Gate Valve in Critical Service Applications